simonjackman/aus_electorates_to_postcodes/postcode_nsw_legislative_district.md

 # NSW state legislative districts

-We read the [MapInfo file](https://www.elections.nsw.gov.au/NSWEC/media/NSWEC/Maps/index-maps/StateElectoralDistrict2021_GDA2020.zip) supplied by the [NSW Electoral Commission](https://www.elections.nsw.gov.au/redistribution/Final-boundaries-and-names); this employs the `GDA2020` CRS and contain the boundaries for NSW's 93 electorate districts, to be used in the 2023 election (gazetted and proclaimed on 26 August 2021).
+We read the [MapInfo file](https://www.elections.nsw.gov.au/NSWEC/media/NSWEC/Maps/index-maps/StateElectoralDistrict2021_GDA2020.zip) supplied by the [NSW Electoral Commission](https://www.elections.nsw.gov.au/redistribution/Final-boundaries-and-names); this employs the `GDA2020` CRS and contain the boundaries for NSW's 93 state legislative districts, to be used in the 2023 election (gazetted and proclaimed on 26 August 2021).

 ::: {.cell}